2025 Section Conference / San Francisco / Registration Link & Detailed Information

 3:00 – 3:15 Break

-3:15 – 5:30 Small Groups / Discussion / Workshops / Persons can try two groups; one hour for each group
+3:15 – 5:30 Small Groups / Discussion / Workshops / Persons can participate in two groups, if they wish; one hour for each group.
+Indicate your preferences when you register.

 Daniel Polikoff / “Orpheus.
 Eurydice, Rilke: The Path of a Modern Poet”